Jumper Class rules

 JUMPER RULES

-Year End Awards: Year end awards will be presented for a single Jumper division.
-Points will be earned in each class shown based on placing within that class: 7 points for 1st place, 5 points for 2nd place, 4 points for 3rd place, etc. Riders showing in all 3 classes at any single show will only earn points for placings in the 2 higher level classes.
-If riders wish to partake in lower classes, they are encouraged to show H.C. to allow for lower level competitors to earn points fairly.
+Year End Awards: Year end awards will be presented for a single Jumper division, unless qualified entries justify a split as determined by the DLSC board prior to the Awards Banquet.
+Points will be earned in each class shown based on placing within that class: 7 points for 1st place, 5 points for 2nd place, 4 points for 3rd place, etc. Riders must show in both classes within a division for the show to count (must show in at least 4 shows during the year).
+Riders are free to enter multiple jumper divisions, but will only earn points for placings in the 2 highest level divisions.
+If riders wish to partake in lower classes in addition to the higher ones, they are encouraged to show H.C. to allow for lower level competitors to earn points fairly.